BV-BRC/BV-BRC-Docs/docroot/quick_references/services/metagenomic_read_mapping_service.md

 * **Copy:** Copies the selected items to the clipboard.
 * **Move** Allows moving of the file to another folder.

-More details are available in the [Action Buttons](../other/action_buttons.html) user guide.
+More details are available in the [Action Buttons](../other/action_buttons.html) Quick Reference Guide.

 ## References
 * Kent, W. James.
 "BLAT—the BLAST-like alignment tool."
 Genome research 12.4 (2002): 656-664.